 5. GIGABYTE GeForce GTX 1650 Mini ITX OC

-- One of the smallest GTX 1650
+- Compact GTX 1650 Design

 Boost Core Clock: 1860 MHz | GPU Cores: 896 | Memory: 4GB GDDR5 | Memory Speed: 2000 MHz | Memory Bandwidth: 128 GB/s | Length: 5.98 Inches | No. of Fans: 1 | RGB Lighting: No | Graphics Outputs: 1 x HDMI, 2 x DisplayPort | Power Connectors: N/A | Maximum Nominal Power Consumption: 75W

-GIGABYTE GeForce GTX 1650 Mini ITX OC is the graphics card by Gigabyte which is targeted towards people who own mini-ITX cases.
-There is a fair improvement in the design of the graphics card from the previous generation ITX variants, who used an orange-colour theme.
-The fan of this graphics card is quite unique and offers improved airflow over the standard fans.
+GIGABYTE GeForce GTX 1650 Mini ITX OC is a graphics card by Gigabyte which is targeted towards people who own mini-ITX cases.
+There is a fair improvement in the design of the graphics card from the previous generation ITX variants, which used an orange-color theme.
+The fan of this graphics card is unique and offers improved airflow over the standard fans.

-The heat-sink of the graphics card is somewhat better than that of the Zotac variant, as it is a bit thicker and denser.
+The GPU cooler of the graphics card is somewhat better than that of the Zotac variant, as it is a bit thicker and denser.
 This enables the graphics card to operate at temperatures within the 60-degree mark most of the time, although do not expect any performance boost over the stock settings of the graphics card, as it barely holds the factory overclocked core clocks due to power limit.
 The fan of the graphics card is a bit noisier than other variants, as a single fan has to do more work to get similar temperature levels.